 Although not yet approved, the FDA is hoping to speed up research on psychedelics as a means to treat major depressive disorder.
 Psilocybin, which is a hallucinogenic substance found in magic mushrooms, can give people the temporary boost they need to get out of depressive states.
 Relief was shown to last up to five weeks after two doses, which can be compared to antidepressant medications, which people have to take every single day.
 While research is still being done, this may be a viable option for those who are categorized as treatment-resistant and feel out of options.

 Vitalitas Denver is a leading ketamine treatment center with psychiatrists on staff who can help you determine the best options for major depressive disorder treatment, whether it be ketamine infusions or some combination of the depression treatments described above.
 If you or a loved one is suffering from debilitating depression, there’s no reason to delay.
-Complete the brief form below to request your free consultation and take the first step towards mental health and wellness.
+Complete the brief form below to contact us and take the first step towards mental health and wellness.